 Radios, cell phones, CD players, video games, and other personal electronic devices detract from the camping experience and provide an inviting target for theft.
 Do not bring them into camp.
-If you permit them during travel to and from camp, please leave them in the car during provisional camper in their unit for the your stay at camp.
+If you permit them during travel to and from camp, please leave them in the car during your stay at camp.
 Youth campers are not permitted to have two-way radios or pagers in camp, as these have proven to be highly disruptive of the camp routine.